Acoustic signaling enables collective perception and control in active matter systems: Details on numerical simulations

 In this section, we give the details of the applied numeric integration scheme for the dynamics of the $N$ acoustically interacting active agents in a two-dimensional domain $(x,y)\in\left[0,L\right]\times\left[0,L\right]$ with periodic boundary conditions.
 In the agent-based simulations, we directly solve the equations \eqref{eq:agents} for the agents' positions $\bm{r}_l$, orientation angles $\varphi_l$, and oscillatory states $a_l$ applying a forward Euler-Maruyama scheme with fixed time step $dt$.
 Agents interact through a hard-sphere interaction rule $f_{lj}$, causing overlapping agents to shift in the direction of their distance vector equally until a distance of $2\,r_{\text{p}}$ is restored.
 Further, agents exhibit polar alignment with neighboring agents within an interaction radius of $r_c = 4\,r_{\text{p}}$.
 We assume a stochastic reorientation of individual agents by adding a zero-mean Gaussian white noise with amplitude $\xi_l$ to the dynamics of the orientation angle.
 For the direct agent-agent interactions, neighborhoods are tracked using regular linked cell lists with periodic wrapping.
 To implement the acoustic interactions between swarmers, we compute the instantaneous quasi-stationary acoustic field in Fourier space as detailed in section \ref{sec:model_agents}.
 Each agent contributes as a source according to its real unbinned position with its current oscillator state $a_l$, extended as a Gaussian contribution with width $\sigma=2\,r_{\text{p}}$.
 Namely, the source contribution of agents to the acoustic field is modeled as

+and constant amplitude scale $\alpha=50$.
 Depending on the size of the studied system, we resolve the acoustic field with $128$ up to $512$ Fourier modes per spatial direction.
 Derivatives of the acoustic field amplitudes with which the swarmers align their direction of self-propagation are computed in Fourier space.
+Large aggregates of agents act as spatially extended sources, collectively emitting acoustic waves with a spatial extension limited only by the system size.
+With the chosen implementation of acoustic waves through a quasi-stationary solution, Eq.~(\ref{eq_app:a_solution}), and neglecting absorption, large-scale patterns are overemphasized, and divergencies of the Fourier kernel $\sim (k_x^2+k_y^2)^{-1/2}$ require regularization.
+To address this uncontrolled cutoff, we introduce a parameter, $k_{\text{crit}}$, which imposes an upper bound on the wavelength, $\ell = 2\pi/k_{\text{crit}}$, of acoustic wave patterns.
+Throughout this study, we set $k_{\text{crit}} = 1$.
+Future studies may go beyond this effective approach by incorporating acoustic damping and accounting for acoustic wave dynamics to include effects such as Doppler shift.
 If not stated otherwise, the swarmers are initially uniformly distributed in the two-dimensional domain, avoiding overlaps between swarmers when drawing random positions.
 Their orientation angles are picked from a uniform distribution, $\varphi_l\in\left[0,2\pi\right]$ and oscillatory states are set to the stable amplitude $\lvert a\rvert=1$ with uniformly distributed phases $\left[0,2\pi\right]$.